 Avera is working closely with state and local health officials to protect staff and patients from the coronavirus strain known as COVID-19.
 We’re working hard to keep you updated on this rapidly changing event.

+- One visitor per patient per day during regular visiting hours is allowed in Avera hospitals, surgery centers, emergency departments and clinics.
 Some exceptions will be made for extenuating circumstances.
-Exceptions may be made on a case-by-case basis for:
+Exceptions may be made on a case-by-case basis.

 - At this time, Avera does not recommend visitors at our long-term care centers because they are at high-risk of COVID-19.
 Consult with your local facility if you have a loved one in hospice or end-of-life care.